-Due to the missing detailed facial texture and component in LR images, directly applying the HR face recognition method to LR face recognition results in poor performance.
-The reason is that the general face recognition methods suitable for HR images cannot extract discriminative representations from LR images.
+Directly applying HR face recognition methods to LR images results in poor performance due to the lack of facial texture and components.
+Face recognition methods suitable for HR images cannot extract discriminative representations from LR images.
 A natural idea is to recover HR images from LR images through the face super-resolution (SR) method (Jiao et al. 2021).
-The SR methods have high computational complexity and large scale of parameters, thus are not suitable for real-time deployment.
-Furthermore, the SR images contain stretching artifacts and such noise may be propagated to face recognition later.
-The other methods (Lu, Jiang, and Kot 2018; Zha and Chao 2019; Yin et al. 2020; Massoli, Amato, and Falchi 2020; Khalid et al. 2020; Fang et al. 2020) map HR images and LR images into a common representation space and minimizes the distance between them, as shown in Figure [fig1](a).
-However, these methods focus on introducing various distance metrics and minimize the distance only between the representations at the final layer for semantic patterns.
-The intermediate features, which always contain the structural patterns and also play a key role in performance, are left unconstrained.
-When generating HR and LR images pair, the resolution of the LR image is randomly chosen.
-There are gaps between the domains of LR images with different resolutions, and such random strategy results in slow convergence.
-Moreover, previous methods minimize the distance mainly between LR and HR image pairs and ignore the category correlation of multiple LR images, while real-world inputs are usually LR images with uncertain resolution.
+SR methods have high computational complexity and large parameter scales, so they are not suitable for real-time deployment.
+Furthermore, the SR images contain stretching artifacts, which can propagate to face recognition.
+Other methods (Lu, Jiang, and Kot 2018; Zha and Chao 2019; Yin et al. 2020; Massoli, Amato, and Falchi 2020; Khalid et al. 2020; Fang et al. 2020) map HR images and LR images into a common representation space and minimize the distance between them, as shown in Figure [fig1](a).
+However, these methods focus on introducing various distance metrics and only minimize the distance between the representations at the final layer for semantic patterns.
+Intermediate features, which always contain structural patterns and play a key role in performance, are left unleveraged.
+When generating HR and LR image pairs, the resolution of the LR image is chosen randomly.
+There are gaps between the domains of LR images with different resolutions, and this random strategy results in slow convergence.
+Moreover, previous methods primarily minimize the distance between LR and HR image pairs while ignoring the category correlation of multiple LR images.
+Real-world inputs are usually LR images with uncertain resolution.

-In this paper, to fully utilize the cross-resolution supervision of all scales, we propose a Two-stage Multi-scale Resolution-adaptive (TMR) network.
+In this paper, we propose a two-stage multi-scale resolution-adaptive (TMR) network to fully utilize the cross-resolution supervision of all scales.
 Specifically, the proposed method includes a multi-scale distillation stage and a multi-resolution clustering stage.
 In the first stage, a pre-trained HR network is utilized to predict HR features and representations.
-Besides the final representations, the distances between the intermediate features of LR and HR images are also minimized.
-We calculate the multi-scale affinity matrix and maximize the mutual information to distill the structural and semantic patterns.
-Meanwhile, a simple-to-complex curriculum learning strategy is designed to facilitate the training of LR and HR image matching.
-This strategy regards the resolution of samples as the difficulty score and decreases the resolution of LR images smoothly, which brings faster convergence than randomly choosing LR images.
-In the second stage, while already being close to the corresponding HR ones on multi scales, the LR representations are not well clustered by category internally.
-In light of this, we propose a novel Multi-Resolution Contrastive (MRC) loss.
-The goal of MCL loss is to modulate multi-resolution LR representations within the same class to become more aggregated and those in different classes further apart.
+The distances between the intermediate features of LR and HR images are also minimized.
+We calculate the multi-scale affinity matrix and maximize mutual information to distill the structural and semantic patterns.
+Meanwhile, a simple-to-complex curriculum learning strategy facilitates the training of LR and HR image matching.
+This strategy regards the resolution of samples as the difficulty score and decreases the resolution of LR images smoothly, so convergence occurs more quickly than if resolutions were chosen randomly.
+While LR representations closely correspond to HR representations at this point, they are not internally clustered by category.
+In light of this, we propose a novel multi-resolution contrastive (MRC) loss.
+The goal of MRC loss is to modulate multi-resolution LR representations so those within the same class become more aggregated and those in different classes are farther apart.
 Consequently, our network predicts resolution-adaptive representations with images of different input sizes.
-Taking the multi-scale feature distillation and multi-resolution representation clustering stages together, our method provides a new solution to generate less biased and more robust resolution-invariant representations for LR facial recognition.
+Our method takes the multi-scale feature distillation and multi-resolution representation clustering stages together to provide a new solution to generate less biased and more robust resolution-invariant representations for LR facial recognition.